 They are only relatively successful.
 There is a limit to their potential success because they are incapable of taking bold risks and greater responsibility.
 Doing so would be a threat to their approval from others.

-Even though the behavior traits seem to be complex and unrelated, they all have one common denominator, stemming from their childhood.
+Even though these behavior traits seem to be complex, they all have one common denominator, stemming from their childhood.

 How does a healthy young man become a Nice Guy?

 "I am a Nice Guy, I swear to fu*king God..." -Kristen Roupenian

 This is an extremely simplified way to understand how the Nice Guy pattern emerges.